About

 A journey to understand our treaties.

-The Gordon Foundation’s Treaty Simulation model provides a hands-on learning experience to help participants understand treaties in Canada.
-Participants experience the realities of negotiating and/or implementing part of a Modern Treaty or Self-Government Agreement, or a historic treaty in the context of current events.
-In teams representing Canada, a province or territory and an Indigenous Nation or organization, participants are guided by experienced advisors as they present their positions and negotiate to reach an agreement.
-Participants gain knowledge and skills for life, along with new connections and an interest in learning even more about treaties.
+What is a Treaty Simulation?
+Participants experience the realities of negotiating and implementing part of a Modern Treaty or Self-Government Agreement, or the implementation of historic treaties in the context of current events.
+In teams representing Canada, a province or territory, and an Indigenous Nation or organization, participants are guided by experienced advisors as they present their positions and negotiate to reach an agreement.

 Learn More About Treaty Simulations